- Professor Luke March

 2008. (with Roland Dannreuther) Chechnya: Has Moscow Won?
 Survival, 50:4, pp. 97-112

 Luke is currently working on the radical left in Europe and Russia, and left-wing populism.
-He is also about to embark on a comparative study of nationalism and foreign policy in Russia, the US and China, starting with a research fellowship at the Aleksanteri Institute, Finland, in April 2017.
+He has also started a comparative study of nationalism and foreign policy in Russia, the US and China, commencing with a research fellowship at the Aleksanteri Institute, Finland, in April 2017.

 Luke has membership in the following Research Groups: Public Opinion, Parties and Elections.